jthorp07/twitter/README.md

 ### **Explore them all**
 You can make fairly complex rules by including and excluding many keywords and flags!
 Go ahead and explore all of the possible rule types [here](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/integrate/build-a-rule) and see what kind of filters you can make!

+# **Known Issues with Webserver**

+Currently there are some issues with the webserver's responsiveness to errors server-side.
+Due to this, there may be some confusion when stuff doesn't work.
+Here's a list of the most common issues users might encounter:

+* PROBLEM: I logged in and the login was successful, but it won't let me do anything after!
+    - This is most likely caused by your stream's connection limit being reached.
+If you try logging in again in 5-10 minutes, the issue should be resolved